Last updated on October 18th, 2021

-Many home searches start online with the help of apps.
+Most new home searches start online.
 After browsing the listings to get a feel for what’s currently available, it’s a good idea to pick a few homes to tour.
-Ask your real estate agent to schedule showings or stop by sample homes.
+Ask your real estate agent. to schedule showings or visit the model homes of new home communities.
 Keep a list of each house with buying potential—complete with notes about what you liked or didn’t like to jog your memory—for when you narrow down your choices.
 The average home buyer looks at ten homes over ten weeks before making a decision.
-But that doesn’t mean that you can’t find something you love much sooner or stretch out your home search until you find the right one for you.
+But that doesn’t mean that you can’t find something you love much sooner or continue your home search until you find the right one for you.

 4. Select the Right Home for You

 Selecting a home is a highly personal decision.
 Everyone has different features they prefer and some they cannot live without.
 If you’re a foodie, you may fall in love with a home with a large kitchen stocked with high-end appliances.
 If you like to entertain, you may look for a house with a covered patio and large backyard.
 Tech-lovers may be impressed by advanced home automation features.
 When the time comes to make a decision, refer back to your notes and make a list of pros and cons for each home you’re considering.